nim-lang/Nim/compiler/ic/design.rst

 ---------------

-A string encoded with frosty which represents the version of the format, followed by a Module object encoded with frosty and then compressed with supersnappy.
+A string encoded with frosty which represents the version of the format, followed by hash for the Module object encoded with frosty, followed by the Module object itself encoded with frosty and subsequently compressed with supersnappy.
+This lets us check versions and hashes without regard to the remaining payload.